MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-site-reliability-engineering-model.md

 One way in which the Power BI team enables exponential service growth is by using a SRE team.
 These individuals are skilled with service architecture, automation and incident management practices, and are embedded within incidents to drive end-to-end resolution.
 The approach contrasts with the rotational model where engineering leaders from the product group take on an incident manager role for only a few weeks per year.
 The SRE team ensures that a consistent group of individuals are responsible for driving live site improvements and ensuring that learnings from previous incidents are incorporated into future escalations.
 The SRE team also assists with large-scale drills that test Business Continuity and Disaster Recovery (BCDR) capabilities of the service.

 SRE team members use their unique skill set and considerable live site experience, and also partner with feature teams to enhance SLIs and alerts provided by the product team in numerous ways.
-Some of the way they enhance SLIs include:
+Some of the ways they enhance SLIs include:

 * **Anomaly Alerts:** SREs develop monitors that consider typical usage and operational patterns within a given production environment and alert when significant deviations occur. *Example: Datasets refresh latency increases by 50% relative to similar usage periods.*
 * **Customer/Environment-Specific Alerts:** SREs develop monitors that detect when specific customers, provisioned capacities, or deployed clusters deviate from expected behavior. *Example: A single capacity owned by a customer is failing to load datasets for querying.*
 * **Fine-Grained Alerts:** SREs consider subsets of the population that might experience issues independently of the broader population.
 For such cases, specific alerts are crafted to ensure that alerts will in fact fire if those less common scenarios fail despite lower volume. *Example: Refreshing datasets that use the GitHub connector are failing.*
 * **Perceived Reliability Alerts:** SREs also craft alerts that detect cases when customers are unsuccessful due to any type of error.
 This can include failures from user errors and indicate a need for improved documentation or a modified user experience.
 These alerts also can notify engineers of unexpected system errors that might otherwise be misclassified as a user error. *Example: Dataset refresh fails due to incorrect credentials.*

-Another critical role of the SRE team is to automate TSG actions to the extent possible through Geneva Automation.
+Another critical role of the SRE team is to automate TSG actions to the extent possible through Azure Automation.
 In cases where complete automation is not possible, the SRE team defines actions to *enrich* an alert with useful and incident-specific diagnostic information to accelerate subsequent investigation.
 Such enrichment is paired with prescriptive guidance in a corresponding TSG so that live site engineers can either take a specific action to mitigate the incident or quickly escalate to SMEs for more investigation.
 Alerts with enrichment are also candidates for complete automation when possible and when incident volume/severity provides a sufficiently high ROI.

 As a direct result of these efforts, more than 82% of incidents are mitigated without any human interaction.
 The remaining incidents have enough enrichment data and supporting documentation to be handled without SME involvement in 99.7% of cases.

 :::image type="content" source="media/service-admin-site-reliability-engineering-model/service-admin-site-reliability-engineering-model-05.png" alt-text="Chart showing incident automation and deflection.":::

 Live Site SREs also enforce alert quality in several ways, including the following:

-* Ensuring that TSGs include impact analysis and escalation policy.
+* Ensuring that TSGs include impact analysis and escalation policy
-* Ensuring that alerts execute for the absolute smallest time window possible for faster detection.
+* Ensuring that alerts execute for the absolute smallest time window possible for faster detection
 * Ensuring that alerts use reliability thresholds instead of absolute limits to scale clusters of different size

 ## Best practices for incident response
 When an automated live site incident is created for the Power BI service, one of the first priorities is to notify customers of potential impact.
 Azure has a target notification time of 15 minutes, which is difficult to achieve when notifications are manually posted by incident managers after joining a call.
 Communications in such cases are at risk of being late or inaccurate due to required manual analysis.
-Azure Monitoring and Geneva offer centralized monitoring and alerting solutions that can detect impact to certain metrics within this time window.
+Azure Monitoring offers centralized monitoring and alerting solutions that can detect impact to certain metrics within this time window.
 However, Power BI is a SaaS offering with complex scenarios and user interactions that cannot be easily modeled and tracked using such alerting systems.
 In response, the Power BI team developed a novel solution called **TTN0**.

-* **TTN0 (Time To Notify “0”)** is a fully automated incident notification service that uses our internal alerting infrastructure to identify specific scenarios and customers that are impacted by a newly created incident.
+* **TTN0 (Time To Notify “0”)** is a *fully automated* incident notification service that uses our internal alerting infrastructure to identify specific scenarios and customers that are impacted by a newly created incident.
 It is also integrated with external monitoring agents outside of Azure to detect connectivity issues that might otherwise go unnoticed.
 TTN0 allows customers to receive an email when TTN0 detects a service disruption or degradation.
 With TTN0, the Power BI team can send reliable, targeted notifications within 10 minutes of impact start time (which is 33% faster than the Azure target).
 Since the solution is fully automated, there is minimal risk from human error or delays.
-As of May 2021, more than 8,000 companies (including 16% of Microsoft strategic 500 accounts) have registered for TTN0 alerts.
+As of May 2021, more than 8,000 companies have registered for TTN0 alerts.

 As mentioned in the previous section, Power BI’s live site philosophy emphasizes automated resolution of incidents to improve overall scalability and sustainability of the SRE team.
 The emphasis on automation enables mitigation at scale and can potentially avoid costly rollbacks or risky expedited fixes to production systems.
 When manual investigation is required, Power BI adopts a tiered approach with initial investigation done by a dedicated SRE team.
 SRE team members are experienced in managing live site incidents, facilitating cross-team communication, and driving mitigation.
 In cases where the acting SRE team member requires more context on an impacted scenario/component, they may engage the Subject Matter Expert (SME) of that area for guidance.
 Finally, the SME team conducts simulations of system component failures to understand and to mitigate issues in advance of an active live site incident.